|

 Grade 7-8

-Girls and boys 100 Meter Prelims, open heats only*
+6:00pm Girls and boys 100 Meter Prelims, all seeded and unseeded

 *For 5th-8th grade divisions, girls’ and boys’ track events will run concurrently.
 For example, girls will run 100M prelims, then the boys will run the 100M prelims.